cpp-for-yourself/lectures-and-homeworks/lectures/move_semantics.md

 <!-- Intro -->

-# Why we care about value semantics
+# Why we care about move semantics
 <!-- Talking head ✅ -->
-So, in the spirit of "starting with why", I want us to start with an example that will illustrate why we need value semantics.
+So, in the spirit of "starting with why", I want us to start with an example that will illustrate why we need move semantics.

-## Setting up the example to illustrate why we need value semantics
+## Setting up the example to illustrate why we need move semantics
 <!-- Talking head ✅ -->
 But first we need to set the stage.
 Please bear with me.